onefoursix/Cloudera-Impala-JDBC-Example/README.md

       <version>2.5.30</version>
     </dependency>

-Jars 6 - 11 will be retrieved from the Cloudera and Maven central repos and will have traditional dependency elements like this:
+Jars 6 - 11 will be retrieved from the Cloudera and Maven Central repos and will have traditional dependency elements like this:

     <dependency>
       <groupId>org.apache.thrift</groupId>